Hedgehogues/3proxy-docker/README.md

 # 3proxy-tutorial for Debian 9

+# Start with docker

+You can use clearly docker:

+    docker build . -t 3proxy
+    docker run -p 8080:8080 3proxy

+Or you can use docker-compose:

+    docker-compose up

+3proxy listening *8080* port.
+For test, you can use curl with trace:

+    curl -x 0.0.0.0:8080 yandex.ru --trace curl.log

+After that, you can open *curl.log* and you can see like [log](curl.log)

+# Start without docker

 [3proxy](https://github.com/z3apa3a/3proxy)

 **Notice**: If you want Ubuntu or another system, you have a problem with build